Project facts

 The S-Bahn is the backbone of public transport in the region

 The Stuttgart Region Association has been responsible for the S-Bahn since 1996.
-On seven lines, S-Bahn trains call at more than 80 stops every day.
-In this way, they bring over 430,000 passengers a day to their destinations in an environmentally friendly and comfortable way.
+On eight lines, almost 950 S-Bahn trains travel to more than 80 stops every day.
+At peak times, they bring over 430,000 passengers to their destinations in a comfortable and environmentally friendly way.

 People are mobile differently than they were a few years ago

 Working people want to better combine family and career.
 Working hours are becoming increasingly flexible.
-As a result, more people are dependent on frequent service, even outside peak hours.
+As a result, more people are dependent on frequent service, even outside peak times.
 Commuters expect a variety of options for changing trains.
-The association is therefore expanding the S-Bahn network and increasing the frequency of services.
+The association is therefore expanding the S-Bahn network.
+Since 2017, it has expanded the timetable to an all-day 15-minute interval condensed.
+This was done in four stages.
+In December 2020, the last gap between 10 a.m. and 12 noon was closed.
+In 2023, the service was even extended to Saturdays.
+Currently, the S-Bahn service is somewhat limited due to the many construction sites and lack of staff.

-Since the end of 2020, trains will run every 15 minutes from Monday to Friday on almost all routes.
 In 2019, the association also decided to purchase 58 additional vehicles with an investment volume of well over 400 million euros.
-This will make S-Bahn services fit for the future.
-In the future, modern digital technology for train control (ETCS) will ensure greater capacity and fewer delays.
-This technology is to be installed at the Stuttgart rail junction as part of the "Digital Stuttgart Junction" pilot project.
-With ETCS, more trains can run at shorter intervals, bringing more passengers safely and comfortably to their destinations.
-The new technology will also help ensure that some S-Bahn trains that currently terminate at Schwabstrasse will be routed to Vaihingen and on to Böblingen in the future.
+This will make S-Bahn transport fit for the future.
+Modern digital technology for train control (ETCS) will ensure more capacity and fewer delays in future.
+This technology is to be installed in the Stuttgart rail junction as part of the "Digitaler Knoten Stuttgart" pilot project.
+With ETCS, more trains can run at shorter intervals and thus bring more passengers safely and comfortably to their destination.
+The new technology will also help to ensure that some S-Bahn trains that currently terminate at Schwabstraße will in future run to Vaihingen and on to Böblingen.

 The network becomes denser and better